gnieh/fs2-data/site/documentation/index.md

 #### Decoding textual inputs

-If your file is encoded using UTF-8 or a common single-byte encoding, you can use the built-in support `fs2-data` has for these encodings, which lives in the [`fs2.data.text` package][fs2-data-text-api].
+If your file is encoded using UTF-8 or a common single-byte encoding, you can use the built-in support `fs2-data` has for these encodings, which lives in the @:api(fs2.data.text) package.

 ```scala mdoc:silent
 // for instance if your input is encoded in ISO-8859-1 aka latin1